 - If the deficit occurs on a recharge fund and the unit is in compliance with campus recharge policy.

-Deficit resolution business plans are first approved by the control point and then are submitted for approval to the Associate Vice Chancellor, Budget and Resource Management who will review the plan(s) on behalf of the Chancellor.
+Deficit resolution business plans are first approved by the control point and then are submitted for approval to the Vice Chancellor and CFO, Finance, who will review the plan(s) on behalf of the Chancellor.
 The need for deficit resolution plans is expected to be rare and approval will be on an exceptional basis.
 As a best practice, deficits should be resolved by the fiscal year end.

 B. Sponsored Activity

 Principal Investigators must incur expenditures within the project period as outlined in the award document.
 Expenditures in excess of the award budget which result in overdrafts must be resolved at the end of the award period and any deficits resulting from expenditures in excess of revenue received must be resolved as outlined in Administrative Policy 300-19 (Expenditures of Extramural Funds).